-In the first year of his administration as governor, Musgrove began an initiative known as "Computers in the Classroom," which will place an Internet-accessible computer in every public school classroom in the state.
-The National Governors Association has confirmed that Mississippi will be the first state in the nation to accomplish this when the program is completed in December 2002.
+In the first year of his administration as governor, Musgrove began an initiative known as "Computers in the Classroom," with a mission of placing of an Internet-accessible computer in every public school classroom in the state.
+The National Governors Association has confirmed that Mississippi is the first state in the nation to accomplish this.
 According to the NGA, Mississippi is "at the head of the wave of technological innovations."